The Love Song of J. Alfred Prufrock in popular culture: Literature

 Novels that reference the poem include The Long Goodbye (1953) by Raymond Chandler, the young-adult novel The Chocolate War (1974) by Robert Cormier, The Eternal Footman (1999, the title of which also comes from the poem) by James K. Morrow, Leviathan Wakes (2011) by James S. A. Corey, and When Beauty Tamed the Beast (2011) by Eloisa James.

-The August 1972 issue of National Lampoon featured an article by Sean Kelly entitled "The Love Song of J. Edgar Hoover" which began "We'd better go quietly, you and I."

-Humorist Kinky Friedman wrote a novel entitled The Love Song of J. Edgar Hoover.
+Two different authors, over 20 years apart, have used the title of the poem in reference to the career of longtime FBI Director J. Edgar Hoover.
+The August 1972 issue of National Lampoon featured an article by Sean Kelly entitled "The Love Song of J. Edgar Hoover", which opens with "We'd better go quietly, you and I." In 1996, humourist Kinky Friedman wrote a novel entitled The Love Song of J. Edgar Hoover.

 The young-adult novelists John Green and Sarah Dessen make references to the poem in their respective novels The Fault in Our Stars and Dreamland.

-In The Austere Academy in A Series of Unfortunate Events, the Baudelaire orphans attend Prufrock Preparatory School.
+In the 2000 novel The Austere Academy, the Baudelaire orphans attend Prufrock Preparatory School.

 In Giannina Braschi's Spanglish novel Yo-Yo Boing!
 (1998) a poet riffs on the line "Do I dare to eat a peach."

-Stephen King quotes this poem in his novel Under the Dome.
+Stephen King quotes this poem in his 2009 novel Under the Dome.